vercidium-audio/vaudio-swapper/README.md

 - [vaudio-native-wrapper-common](https://github.com/vercidium-audio/vaudio-native-wrapper-common) must be cloned alongside this repository

 > Please note that the Vercidium Audio SDK is not free for commercial use.
 See [vercidium.com/eula](https://vercidium.com/eula)

+To use the C# SDK, copy `vaudio.dll` and `vaudio.xml` from the `dotnet/dev` folder in the Vercidium Audio SDK, to the `3d/lib` folder.

+To use the native C SDK, ensure your project copies `vaudionative.dll` to your build folder.

 ## Features